-- Press the drive eject button.
-If the drive eject button does not work, click Start and Computer, right-click the optical disc drive icon, and select Eject. - ☐ If none of the above options work, insert a thin, straight object (such as a paper clip) into the manual eject hole on the optical disc drive. - Try restarting your computer.
+- If the drive eject button does not work, click Start and Computer, right-click the optical disc drive icon, and select Eject - ☐ If none of the above options work, insert a thin, straight object (such as a paper clip) into the manual eject hole near the substitute drive eject button. - ☐ Try restarting your computer.